 Calling themethod differs from using your programming language's return statement in the following ways:

 always terminates an application.
 Using the return statement may terminate an application only if it is used in the application entry point, such as in the Main method.

 terminates an application immediately, even if other threads are running.
 If the return statement is called in the application entry point, it causes an application to terminate only after all foreground threads have terminated.

 requires the caller to have permission to call unmanaged code.
 The return statement does not.

-If is called from a try or finally block, the code in any catch block does not execute.
-If the return statement is used, the code in the catch block does execute.
+Ifis called from a try or catch block, the code in any finally block does not execute.
+If the return statement is used, the code in the finally block does execute.